hacss/hacss.github.io/src/syntax-guide.md

 ## Whitespace

-The most important thing to understand is that whitespace is not allowed.
-Avoid it when you can and use double-underscores (`__`), which are converted to spaces, when necessary.
+The most important thing to understand is that whitespace is strictly forbidden.
+When necessary, use double-underscores (`__`), which are converted to spaces.

 ## Declarations